laravel/docs/scheduling.md

         return 'America/Chicago';
     }

+> **Warning**
-> {note} Remember that some timezones utilize daylight savings time.
+> Remember that some timezones utilize daylight savings time.
 When daylight saving time changes occur, your scheduled task may run twice or even not run at all.
 For this reason, we recommend avoiding timezone scheduling when possible.

 <a name="preventing-task-overlaps"></a>
 ### Preventing Task Overlaps